Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-The ruling n.
-9442 of 2024 from the Court of Cassation is part of an important legal debate regarding the modalities of exercising shared parenting and visitation rights.
-The Court reaffirmed that the interests of the minor must always prevail and that every decision must be made considering their psychological and emotional well-being.
-This approach is fundamental to ensure that amendments to divorce conditions do not harm family ties, but rather promote a serene and stable environment for the child's growth.
+Judgment no. 9442 of 2024 by the Court of Cassation is part of an important legal debate concerning the modalities of exercising shared parenting and the right of visitation.
+The Court reiterated that the child's interests must always prevail and that every decision must be made considering their psychological and emotional well-being.
+This approach is fundamental to ensuring that amendments to divorce conditions do not harm family ties, but rather foster a serene and stable environment for the child's upbringing.